Survivors left ‘dangling about 100ft’ over high-voltage power lines after plane crash

 They were taken down by 12.36am after the crews were able to electrically ground the plane.

-The rescue units arrived to find the aircraft suspended approximately 100ft in the air.
+The rescue units arrived to find the aircraft suspended approximately 100 feet in the air.
 The two occupants were not injured at the time of the crash, Mr Piringer has said before their rescue.

 The occupants of the plane are “dangling about 100ft in the air and everything is still energised at this time,” Mr Piringer said.